5 new books to read this week

 8/10

-2. Shrines Of Gaiety by Kate Atkinson is published in hardback by Doubleday, priced £20 (ebook £10.99).
-Available September 27
+2. Suspect by Scott Turow is published in hardback by Swift Press, priced £20 (ebook £14.99).
+Available now

-Kate Atkinson’s new offering, Shrines Of Gaiety, tells the tale of Nellie Coker – the formidable head of a family running a Soho nightclub empire in 1920s London.
-The novel grabs the reader from the outset.
-It paints a picture of the capital’s glittering nightlife and its seedier underside so vivid, that it is almost possible to smell the stale cigarette smoke and taste the alcohol.
-The pace is a little slow at times, but ultimately the story of Nellie and her family, and the characters they associate with, builds to a satisfying ending as the strands of their lives are deftly woven together.
+There is a sex scandal brewing in American lawyer and writer Scott Turow’s fictional Kindle County.
+Eccentric private investigator Pinky has been called in to help a female police chief out of a potentially career-ending legal wrangle.
+The chief is accused of soliciting sex from three male officers in exchange for a promotion up the police ranks.
+Amid the tangle of lies and devastating courtroom disclosures, all is not what it appears to be as a dark malign force lurks behind the scenes.
+Billed as a thriller with a modern twist, Suspect treads a fine line between authenticity and – for UK readers at least – the risk of getting bogged down in US legal procedure.
+The book’s greatest strength is Pinky, the likeably weird misfit, and her single-minded desire to unravel the truth, driving the plot through to its conclusion.

 8/10

-3. Nights Of Plague by Orhan Pamuk, translated by Ekin Oklap, is published in hardback by Faber & Faber, priced £20 (ebook £7.99).
+3. Best Of Friends by Kamila Shamsie is published in hardback by Bloomsbury Circus, priced £16.99 (ebook £11.89).
 Available now

-The coronavirus pandemic created the so-called ‘lockdown novel’, one written during and about imposed social isolation.
-Nights Of Plague is not an explicit example, both because Orhan Pamuk began it in 2016 and it recounts an outbreak of plague on the fictional Mediterranean island of Mingheria at the turn of the 20th century.
-Isolation, however, is still the dominant theme – with the Ottoman authorities struggling to impose restrictions on the various religious and nationalist factions, before the island is eventually quarantined from the outside world.
-The framing device, that this is a novelised account written by a modern historian, regularly leaves the narrator explaining her sources or needing to use imaginative reconstruction.
-As in reality, the regular detail of quarantine measures and death figures can be overwhelming or repetitive, but the political developments and added intrigue of a murder mystery keep the novel engaging to the end.
+Kamila Shamsie examines the complexities of a decades-long friendship in a novel of two contrasting halves.
+We first meet 14-year-olds Zahra – the bookish, sensitive daughter of a cricket journalist – and Maryam – the wilful, spoilt heiress to a leather goods business – in 1988 dictator-ruled Pakistan.
+The intimacy of their bond is thoughtfully drawn amid coming-of-age anxieties about bodies, boys and the injustices of womanhood.
+Their relationship plays out on a vividly portrayed backdrop of Karachi society and politics.
+The book’s somewhat less convincing second half jumps forward to London in 2019, where Zahra, now leading a civil liberties group, and Maryam, a tech venture capitalist, mingle with the social elite and find their connection tested by diverging ethics and motivations.
+Here, timely political themes of inequity, accountability and power feel less fluently handled, with the novel being at its moving best when Shamsie explores how friendship evolves and endures.

 7/10

-4. Undoctored by Adam Kay is published in hardback by Trapeze, priced £22 (ebook £10.99).
+4. Faith, Hope And Carnage by Nick Cave and Sean O’Hagan is published in hardback by Canongate Books, priced £20 (ebook £15.99).
 Available now

-Fans of This Is Going To Hurt, Adam Kay’s hilarious and heartbreaking diaries of a junior doctor which was adapted for TV starring Ben Whishaw, will welcome more cutting humour and humbling stories in the writer and comedian’s follow-up memoir.
-This one looks at life since he hung up his scrubs, the nightmares and PTSD he suffered, the struggles to pursue a comedy and writing career, interspersed with flashbacks to childhood, medic moments and hugely personal events in his life.
-An eating disorder, the loss of an unborn child and a violent sexual assault are among his most traumatic memories, but Kay’s survival mechanism has always been humour.
-He creates light out of the darkness with hilarious anecdotes of a sperm bank, the passing of a painful bladder stone and how he rid himself of a social media stalker.
-There’s anger too, at former health secretary Jeremy Hunt who he accuses of being supremely out of touch with NHS staff, and at Matt Hancock and the government’s inaction when Covid struck.
-The humour is dark, slathered in sarcasm and yet comes from a voice which at times seems hugely vulnerable.
-It feels more angry than his first book, but it’s just as heartrending.
+For the last five years, Nick Cave has largely avoided interviews.
+Instead, the 65-year-old Australian musician and writer, long based in Brighton, has connected directly with his fans through The Red Hand Files, his website, answering their questions at semi-regular intervals.
+This is in part what makes Faith, Hope And Carnage – a collection of conversations between Cave and journalist Sean O’Hagan – such a fascinating read.
+They go deeper, addressing his creative process and how it has become more abstract, less literal, since 2013’s Push The Sky Away, how he responded to the enforced self-reflection of lockdown, and the manner in which he has coped with the tragic deaths of two sons in recent years.
+Trauma hangs heavy over these conversations, but there is also a lightness and humour that comes from the chemistry between interviewer and interviewee.
+O’Hagan is skilled at drilling down to discover the most interesting conversational nubs, but it is Cave’s words that are the star of the show.
+The man talks like he is writing poetry and the manner in which he describes making music is sure to delight both fans and casual listeners.

 8/10

-5. The Girl In The Castle by James Patterson is published in paperback by Penguin, priced £8.99 (ebook £5.99).
-Available now
+5. Meanwhile Back On Earth by Oliver Jeffers is published in hardback by HarperCollins Children’s Books, priced £16.99 (ebook £5.99).
+Available October 4

-Troubled teenager Hannah Dory spends most of the book in present-day Belman Memorial Psychiatric Hospital, but her mind is often in the year 1347, trying to save her family and friends from starving to death.
-She tells her doctor she’s actually from the past – not the usual storyline for James Patterson, whose books have sold over 400 million copies worldwide.
-The Girl In The Castle is a YA psychological thriller that will keep readers in suspense until the end.
-Student nurse Jordan Hassan slowly realises why Hannah suffers such violent mood swings and hallucinations, becoming obsessed to find the truth – even if it means bending the rules and turning to detective work rather than more medication.
-You’ll love the way tension builds in both the past and the present, with obvious empathy for Hannah’s fellow patients – perhaps helped by Patterson’s job as a psychiatric assistant in a hospital while at university.
+Northern Irish artist and writer Oliver Jeffers MBE presents his latest picture book for children, the lusciously illustrated tale of a father travelling with his bickering sons in the back of the car.
+Jeffers is best known for his works How To Catch A Star and Lost And Found – which was adapted for the small screen in 2008 – and Meanwhile Back On Earth does not disappoint, following its predecessors in offbeat storytelling, vibrant imagery and moral messages which pull at the heart.
+Dad attempts to quell the squabbles of his disagreeing children by journeying around the universe and presenting them tales of nature and history, teaching them that what connects us is greater than that which divides us.
+Jeffers’ work is a moving masterpiece, with such beautifully rich illustrations it feels a shame to place this book on a shelf – it deserves pride of place on any coffee table.

 HARDBACK (FICTION)